Former Herd player Stepp fights COVID-19

-HUNTINGTON — Former Marshall University offensive lineman Joey Stepp says COVID-19 is meaner than any defensive lineman he faced.
+HUNTINGTON — Former Marshall University offensive lineman and now well-known Putnam County magician Joey Stepp says COVID-19 is meaner than any defensive lineman he faced.

 Stepp, who graduated in 2003, has been battling the coronavirus and has been hospitalized since Wednesday.